JuanPabloMontoya271/ITC/README.md

 # ITC
-This is the repository in which I will store all the learning material I get on College
+This is the repository in which I will store all the learning material I learn on College